felixfroehling/Modellauto/README.md

 # Modellauto
-A home project to electrify and automate a model car
+A home project to electrify and automate a model car by Felix Fröhling